It’s All About Strategy

 Your startup has teeth, big teeth.
 You’ve raised a million or two.
 You have three Stanford engineers on your team.
 You have two patents and a handful of trade secrets.
 Sure, you can put up a fight.
 You’ve crushed Startup A, B and C. Your logo is scientifically better.
 But this time is different, because SuperCorporation X wants a piece of your business and you want to play the same game.
 That good ol’ game we call innovation.
 Luckily you’re arrived in a timely fashion to this blog and will discover one of the most guarded secrets of Jedi masters: fighting like a black caiman.

-Black caimans are fearsome predators; they can reach 6 meters in length, they can weigh up to half a ton, and they are extremely fast in aquatic environments.
+Black caimans are fearsome predators; they can reach 6 meters in length, weigh up to half a ton, and be extremely fast in aquatic environments.
 They have between 70 to 80 teeth.
 Black caimans have been known to eat anacondas for desert.

 The black caiman is a crocodilian.
 It is a carnivorous reptile that lives along slow-moving rivers and lakes, in the seasonally flooded savannas of the Amazon basin, and in other freshwater habitats in South America.
 The black caiman has a bony ridge over red eyes, and black, scaly skin.
 The skin coloration helps with camouflage during its nocturnal hunts, but may also help absorb heat.